Bank Menatep: Group Menatep Limited

+In April 2016, a Hague District Court overturned the 2014 ruling of the Permanent Court of Arbitration (PCA).

+In its argument, the Hague district court said Russia had never ratified the energy treaty under which the PCA had based its case.

+In 2020, the Dutch appeals court in turn restored the initial award.

+However, in November 2021, the Dutch Supreme Court cancelled the $50 billion arbitration award Russia was ordered to pay Yukos shareholders, throwing the case back for appeal and likely years more litigation.

+In February 2024, a Dutch court denied an appeal by Russia against the $50 billion arbitration award it was ordered to pay to the former shareholders of Yukos in 2014.

+In October 2025, the Supreme Court of the Netherlands rejected Russia 's last remaining challenge to the Yukos arbitration awards.

 Clearstream Scandal

 The financial condition of the Moscow-based Bank "Menatep" was seriously damaged during the 1998 financial crisis due to a requirement by the Russian Central Bank that all commercial banks keep a proportion of their reserve requirements in Russian treasury bills known as GKO, which subsequently collapsed, causing a default which led to the crisis and Bank Menatep's bankruptcy.
 The Central Bank revoked Menatep's licence in May 1999.

 The bankruptcy was finalized by February 2001.
 In an unprecedented move, the core shareholders of the bank, the financial holding Group Menatep of which Khodorkovsky was a principal, decided to share their own money with the 15,000 Bank Menatep small depositors whose savings had been wiped out by the collapse.
 A new Bank Menatep Saint Petersburg was created from a Saint Petersburg division of Bank Menatep.
 It accumulated the assets, but not the liabilities of the original bank.

 According to Ernest Backes, former #3 of Clearstream, a clearing-house which has been qualified as a "bank of banks", Menatep maintained an unpublished secret account at Clearstream until at least 2000.